Chima-01/alx-backend-javascript/README.md

-# Journey to javaScript programming on alx
+# Backend programming on alx